WeegeeNumbuh1/FlightGazer/README.md

 **Q:** My RGB display is blank when running this, what broke?<br>
 **A:** Check the `HAT_PWM_ENABLED` value in `config.yaml` and make sure it matches your hardware setup.<br>
-Additionally, this project assumes the use of the adafruit rgbmatrix bonnet and only 1 rgb panel.
+Additionally, this project assumes the use of the adafruit rgbmatrix bonnet and only 1 HUB75-based RGB panel.
 Other setups are not supported.<br>
 Getting the RGB display to work is beyond the scope of this project if it wasn't working before using FlightGazer.

 **Q:** I broke it 🥺<br>